-A close second is a comprehensive understanding of your organization’s technology environments, by defining + prioritizing the biggest risks + most valuable components by establishing a well thought out Resilience Strategy.
-When your teams have a complete + accurate understanding of exactly how your business uses technology, its risk + priorities, you will be able to determine your organization’s tolerance for risks of all kinds.
-From this, your Resilience Strategy will be as effective as it can be, able to adapt to your business as it grows + the threat landscape continues to evolve.
+A close second is a comprehensive understanding of your organization’s technology environments, by defining and prioritizing the biggest risks and most valuable components by establishing a well thought out Resilience Strategy.
+When your teams have a complete and accurate understanding of exactly how your business uses technology, its risk and priorities, you will be able to determine your organization’s tolerance for risks of all kinds.
+From this, your Resilience Strategy will be as effective as it can be, able to adapt to your business as it grows and the threat landscape continues to evolve.

 Thanks for reading.